 Natural uranium consists primarily of U-235 and U-238.
 When neutrons collide with U-235, it emits huge amounts of energy through a fission reaction, whereas U-238 is less fissile than U-235.

 Since natural uranium are contains only approximately 0.7% of U-235, isotope separation (uranium enrichment) is needed to increase its content to 3 to 5% to be used as fuel for light water reactors.

-JNFL has a plan for the Uranium Enrichment Plant to provide for an ultimate capacity of 1,500 ton-SWU/year.
+JNFL has a plan for the Uranium Enrichment Plant to provide for an maximum capacity of 1,500 ton-SWU/year.

 The concentration of U-235, with which nuclear fission occurs, is increased from approximately 0.7% to 3-5%.
 Enrichment methods include the gaseous diffusion process, the laser enrichment method, and the centrifuge process, which JNFL uses.

 Cascade room where centrifuges, linked with each other, are placed

 Since a single centrifuge can only increase the enrichment by a slight degree, the process must be repeated by many centrifuges to attain the level of enrichment required for light water reactors.
 A series of centrifuges —a "Cascade"— is thus linked to produce the necessary level of enrichment.

 The maximum enrichment level of uranium 235 at JNFL's Uranium Enrichment Plant is limited to 5%.